GiggleLiu/ScientificComputingForPhysicists/docs/src/chap7/cuda.md

 # CUDA programming with Julia
-CUDA programming is a $(highlight("parallel computing platform and programming model")) developed by NVIDIA for performing general-purpose computations on its GPUs (Graphics Processing Units).
+CUDA programming is a parallel computing platform and programming model developed by NVIDIA for performing general-purpose computations on its GPUs (Graphics Processing Units).
 CUDA stands for Compute Unified Device Architecture.

 References:
 1. [JuliaComputing/Training](https://github.com/JuliaComputing/Training)